 Lemon Curry Powder

-Just remember that lemon curry powder has turmeric in it, and as such, it has a bright yellow color that can change your dish’s color.
+Just remember that lemon curry powder has turmeric in it, so it has a bright yellow color that can change your dish’s color.
 Keep this in mind if the color change is a big deal for you.
-You may use equal amounts of lemon pepper and lemon curry powder when you want to make the substitution.
+You may use equal amounts of lemon pepper seasoning and lemon curry powder when you want to make the substitution.

 DIY Lemon Pepper Blend

-This substitute works well for lemon pepper because it is making but tailor-made to your specifications.
+This substitute works well for lemon pepper seasoning because it is tailor-made to your specifications.
 If you prefer to have more lemon in your recipe than pepper, you can increase the amount.
 Since the DIY blend is so similar, you can use equal amounts.
 A 1:1 ratio should work.

 Does lemon pepper taste like lemon?

-Yes, it does because of the lemon zest in it.
+Yes, because of the lemon zest in it.

 Is lemon pepper spicy

-Lemon pepper seasoning has black pepper in it, and this will make it spicy.
+Lemon pepper seasoning has black pepper in it, which makes it spicy.

 Does lemon pepper seasoning go bad?

-It doesn’t have an expiry date.
-So, what may happen is that it may lose some of its potency.
+It doesn’t have an expiration date.
+So, at worst, it might lose some of its potency.